 To ensure the trailer load is properly balanced for a weight-distributing hitch setup, Krouse suggested measuring the space between the top of the tow vehicle's front tire and the bottom of the fender.
 That space will increase once the trailer is coupled; adjust the spring bars to get back to the initial measurement without decreasing it.

 Each state sets its own standards for trailer brakes, but Krouse recommended adding a brake controller whenever pulling 2,000 lbs. or more.
-In an electric system, a signal is sent to the trailer brakes when the tow vehicle's brakes are applied, engaging them in unison.
+An electric system sends a signal to the trailer brakes when the tow vehicle's brakes are applied, engaging them in unison.
 Several manufacturers, GM included, now offer a factory-equipped brake controller on most models.

 Another option is a hydraulic brake controller, also known as a surge brake.
 Surge brakes employ a self-contained apparatus in the hitch that engages the trailer brakes when the tow vehicle slows down.